Kholoud-i/Sales-Tableau-Dashboard/README.md

 # Dynamic Tableau Dashboard for Key Sales Metrics

-Developed Modern Sales dashboard in tableau that tracked 3 KPI measuring total profit, total orders & turnover
+Developed Modern Sales dashboard in tableau
+Created calculated fields that measure 3 KPIs
 1st KPI for current year total profit comparison to prior Year
 2nd KPI for the total Orders
+3rd KPI for turnover
 Created visualization to track daily sales
 Used Figma to draft dashboard design
 Tableau Actions to create interactive relationship between data